wso2-attic/ballerina-integrator/README.md

 - [Observability](#observability)

 ## What you’ll build
-To understanding how you can build a service composition using Ballerina, let's consider a real-world use case of a Travel agency that arranges complete tours for users.
+To understand how you can build a service composition using Ballerina, let's consider a real-world use case of a Travel agency that arranges complete tours for users.
 A tour package includes airline ticket reservation, hotel room reservation and car rental.
 Therefore, the Travel agency service requires communicating with other necessary back-ends.
 The following diagram illustrates this use case clearly.

 ![alt text](/images/service-composition.svg)